 |Applications for in-year admissions.||Within 30 school days of the appeal being lodged|

-Someries Infant School has a pupil admission number of 60 pupils in its September 2022 reception year intake.
+Someries Infant School and Early Childhood Education Centre has a pupil admission number of 60 pupils in its September 2023 reception year intake.